 - Cause minimal side effects.

-- Have no negative effect on breastfeeding mothers.
+- Have no negative effect on babies with breastfeeding mothers.

 The following are antihypertensive drugs with no known adverse effects on babies receiving breast milk: